Moon Sung-wook: Career

 His career has begun after qualifying for the Public Administration Examination in 1989.
 He used to work together with Kim Kyoung-soo at the Blue House under the former President Roh Moo-hyun.
 He served various positions at the Ministry of Knowledge Economy, and then the Ministry of Trade, Industry and Energy from 2008 to 2018.

 Moon was appointed the Deputy Minister of Defence Acquisition Programme Administration during the Park Geun-hye government in February 2016.
 He remained at the position after Moon Jae-in was elected the President in 2017, until he was replaced by Yoo Jung-yeol in October 2017.

 After Kim Kyoung-soo was elected the Governor of South Gyeongsang in the 2018 local elections, Moon was nominated the Deputy Governor for Economy in July 2018.
 He served for about 2 years until he was appointed the 2nd Deputy Minister for Government Policy Coordination on 8 May 2020.

-On 16 April 2021, President Moon Jae-in was nominated the new Minister of Trade, Industry and Energy.
+On 16 April 2021, President Moon Jae-in nominated him as the new Minister of Trade, Industry and Energy.